RJuro/website_source/content/authors/admin/_index.md

 superuser: true

 # Role/position
-role: Professor of Artificial Intelligence
+role: Associate Professor of Innovation Studies and Applied Data Science

 # Organizations/Affiliations
 organizations:
-- name: Stanford University
+- name: Aalborg University Business School
   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests include use of natural language processing in business and innovation research, application of AI technologies in business and industry

 # Should the user's education and interests be displayed?
 display_education: false